Weakly positive and directed Anosov representations

 \section{Positive flags in $\Fc(V)$.}

 In this section, we recall the notion of positivity for tuples of flags in $\mathcal{F}(V)$.
-This allows us to define a distinguished open set $\mathfrak{U}(F_1,F_2,K)\subset\mathcal{F}(V)$ associated to positive triple of flags $(F_1,F_2,K)$.
-We use these open sets later to construct examples of directed Anosov representations.
-The main goal of this section is to prove Theorem \ref{thm: general k} below, which gives us a condition, in terms of the Labourie cross ratios, for when sequences of such open sets collapse to a point.
+This allows us to define the open sets of the form \eqref{eqn: open sets}, which we use later to define weakly positive representations.
+The main goal of this section is to prove Theorem \ref{thm: proj intro}, which is restated below as Theorem \ref{thm: general k}.